-The Marvel Cinematic Universe is a little different than the comics that inspired it.
-For one, the companies in charge of the Marvel Cinematic Universe are only able, at the moment, to use certain characters.
+The Upcoming Marvel movies in the MCU and the Infinity Saga comic books tie in is a little different than the comics that inspired it.
+For one, the companies in charge of the Marvel Cinematic Universe are only able, at the moment, to use certain characters in the Infinity Saga comic books.
 For a long time, Sony held Spider-Man as its own intellectual property.
 Now, Disney is able to use it for their movies.
 That has led to fan-favorite Tom Holland donning the red and blue spider suit.

 Additionally, X-Men are under the control of Fox.
 Fox recently became property of Disney, who owns Marvel and the rights to Spider-Man in movies.
 Fans note, however, that Into the Spider-Verse was a Sony Animation film.
 Nevertheless, the web slinger is a big part of the MCU.
 As the merger finalized, many fans wondered if X-Men would enter the Marvel Cinematic Universe.
 It seems possible, and would certainly match up more closely with the comic books.